Projective special linear groups $PSL_4(q)$ are determined by the set of their character degrees: Statement of the result

-Our proof requires modifications in the five steps outlined by Huppert in~\cite{Huppert1} and relies heavily on the data given in Lubeck's webpage~\cite{Lubeck} on the complex character degrees of finite groups of Lie type.
+Our proof is based on but requires modifications in the method outlined by Huppert in~\cite{Huppert1}.
+We also use the structure of maximal subgroups on finite classical groups in low dimension by Kleidman and Liebeck in~\cite{Kleidman,Kleidman-Liebeck} and the data given in Lubeck's webpage~\cite{Lubeck} on the complex character degrees of finite groups of Lie type.

 After a collection of some useful lemmas in section~\ref{preparation1} and some analysis of character degrees of $\PSL_4(q)$ in section~\ref{preparation2}, we prove in section~\ref{step 1} that $G$ is quasi-perfect, i.e. $G'=G''$.
 We then show in section~\ref{step 2} that if $G'/M$ is a chief factor of $G$ then $G'/M\cong\PSL_4(q)$.
 It is then shown in section~\ref{step3} that if $C/M=C_{G/M}(G'/M)$ then $G/M\cong G'/M\times C/M$, which basically means that no outer automorphism of $\PSL_4(q)$ is involved in the structure of $G$.
-In section~\ref{step4}, we prove a technical result that every linear character of $M$ is $G'$-invariant, which in particular implies that $M'=[M,G']$ and $|M:M'| \mid |\Mult(G'/M)|$ by Lemma~\ref{lemmaHuppert1}.
+In section~\ref{step4}, we prove a technical result that every linear character of $M$ is $G'$-invariant, which in particular implies that $M'=[M,G']$ and $|M:M'|$ divides $|\Mult(G'/M)|$ by Lemma~\ref{lemmaHuppert1}.
 Using this, we deduce in section~\ref{step 5} that $M=1$ and therefore $G'\cong \PSL_4(q)$ and $G\cong G'\times C_G(G')$, as desired.
 On the way to the proof of the main theorem, we also derive some interesting results on the behavior of the irreducible characters of $\PSL_4(q)$ under the action of its outer automorphism groups (see section~\ref{step3}).

 \begin{notation} Our notation is fairly standard (see, e.g. \cite{Atl1} and \cite{Isaacs}).
 In particular, if $G$ is a finite group then $\Irr(G)$ denotes the set of all irreducible characters of $G$ and $\cd(G)$ denotes the set of degrees of irreducible characters in $\Irr(G)$.
 The set of all prime divisors of $|G|$ is denoted by $\pi(G).$ If $N\unlhd G$ and $\lambda\in\Irr(N)$, then the induction of $\lambda$ from $N$ to $G$ is denoted by $\lambda^G$ and the set of irreducible constituents of $\lambda^G$ is denoted by $\Irr(G|\lambda).$ Furthermore, if $\chi\in\Irr(G)$ then $\chi_N$ is the restriction of $\chi$ to $N$.
 The Schur multiplier of a group $G$ is denoted by $\Mult(G)$.
 Finally, the greatest common divisor of two integers $a$ and $b$ is $(a,b)$. \end{notation}